-If you're out and about, long-sleeved shirts and long pants can protect against ticks.
+If you're outdoors, long-sleeved shirts and long pants can protect against ticks.
 Tucking pants into socks or boots creates a tight barrier.
 Wearing light-colored clothing makes ticks easier to spot.

 Once back inside, a complete body "tick check" is advisable.
 Ticks tend to hide, so don't miss your body's natural areas of cover: hair, scalp, armpits, groin and behind the knee.
 Even wood ticks, the other common species in Wisconsin, are only about a quarter-inch long (before blood siphoning, that is).
 Don't be shy about searching, lest you miss a clinging tick.

-Don't forget to inspect Fido, either.
+Don't forget to check Fido, either.
 Pets can carry infected ticks into your Lake County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.